Out of all proportional Aussies eat their Greens

 Making the system intuitive to use, in this way, is far more preferable and effective than trying to ‘fix’ the voters, with voter education.
 During the heat of an election campaign with great focus on how many seats the respective parties are likely to win, it is all too easy to forget that the object of an electoral system is to best reflect the intention of the voters—their preferences of the local candidates, and their preferences of the parties.

 In local body elections, proportional representation is undesirable because parties play a much-reduced role.
 Preferential voting, here, is essential and the Royal Commission on Auckland Governance has failed the region badly by not recommending its adoption.
-The one redeeming feature of the lack of visionary and charismatic candidates for the mayoralty, is that it is a two-horse race—about the situation in which first-past-the-post is intelligent.
+The one redeeming feature of the lack of visionary and charismatic candidates for the mayoralty, is that it is effectively a two-horse race—about the only situation in which first-past-the-post approaches intelligent.

 Lady Luck is further smiling, on Mahurangi, in respect to the race for the Rodney ward.
 Scotts Landing resident Tom Ashton’s entry into the fray will take many votes off incumbent mayor Penny Webster, but few from regional councillor Christine Rose.
 Mrs Rose has a strong support base of folk impressed with her constructive and conscientious work for the region, unsullied by the small-minded turf wars that erupted in reaction to the prospect of unified regional governance.